ecorey/Solidity-Course-Expert/Week1/hw3.md

 Ethereum clients are the software implementation of the Ethereum protocol allowing nodes to maintain a shared ledger, validate transactions, and execute smart contracts.
 Every client has its own implementation of the EVM and the various clients are written in different programming languages such as Go, Rust, Java, and C#.
 Changes in the Ethereum protocol reflected in the EIPs are updated and maintained in the clients.

-Ethereum clients are responsible for implementing all the areas of the Ethereum protocol and in relationship to precompiled contracts if there were to be variations between clients then it would create an issue with consensus in the network and in a worst case situation could possibly even create a situation where there are nodes running different clients that end up on different versions of the blockchain crating an unwanted fork.
+Ethereum clients are responsible for implementing all the areas of the Ethereum protocol and in relationship to precompiled contracts if there were to be variations between clients then it would create an issue with consensus in the network and in a worst case situation could possibly even create a situation where there are nodes running different clients that end up on different versions of the blockchain creating an unwanted fork.

 ---